Aeration

 air compressor via self-weighted air supply tubing.
 System sizes

 range with two types of diffusers available.
-Available at:

 Air